 Law Student Webinars

-The Section of Litigation co-sponsors a monthly webinar for law students with the ABA Young Lawyers Division, Law Student Division, and Career Center.
-Check out recent programs below:
+The Section of Litigation co-sponsored a series of webinars for law students with the ABA Young Lawyers Division, Law Student Division, and Career Center.
+Check out the programs below:

 - So You Want to be an In-House Counsel